 - How does tissue architecture (cell-cell interactions, cell-matrix interactions) change with age across different lymphoid sites?

-This collaborative project of the Wellcome Sanger Institute and Columbia University complements and expands another immune aging project of the Wellcome Sanger Institute that is part of the Seed Networks for the Human Cell Atlas funded by the Chan Zuckerberg Initiative (CZI).
-The focus of the CZI Seed Network project is on age-related changes in specific immune cell lineages across multiple lymphoid and mucosal organs, which will be investigated by means of scRNAseq and CITEseq techniques.
+This collaborative project of Columbia University and the Wellcome Sanger Institute is contributing to the global Human Cell Atlas Initiative, which is creating comprehensive reference maps of all human cells.
+The project complements and expands another immune aging project from the Wellcome Sanger Institute, funded as a Chan Zuckerberg Initiative (CZI) Seed Network for the Human Cell Atlas.
+The Seed Network project focuses on age-related changes in specific immune cell lineages across multiple lymphoid and mucosal organs, which will be investigated by means of scRNAseq and CITEseq techniques.

-In contrast, the collaborative project funded by ABF-EU and ABF-US will have more breadth in the sample size, consider donors from across the human lifespan, and study all cell populations within lymphoid tissues.
-Also, this project will include experiments to assess chromatin accessibility changes with age (scATAC-Seq) and changes in tissue architecture in two and three dimensions.
+In comparison to the Seed Network project, the collaborative project from Columbia University and the Sanger Institute, funded by ABF-EU and ABF-US, will have more breadth in the sample size, consider donors from across the human lifespan, and study all cell populations within lymphoid tissues.
+This project will also include experiments to assess chromatin accessibility changes with age (scATAC-Seq) and changes in tissue architecture in two and three dimensions.